Ngũ Hành Sơn

-All of the mountains have cave entrances and numerous tunnels, and it is possible to climb to the summit of Mount Thuy.
+All of the mountains have cave entrances and numerous tunnels, and it is possible to climb to the summit of Mount Thủy.
 Several Buddhist sanctuaries can also be found within the mountains, making this a tourist destination.

 The area is known for stone sculpture making and stone-cutting crafts.
 Direct rock extraction from the mountains was banned recently.
 Materials are now being transported from quarries in Quảng Nam Province.

 Marble Mountains was officially given the National Special Relic certificate by the Ministry of Culture, Sports and Tourism on January 20, 2019.

 Vietnam War

 The mountains were very near the American Marble Mountain Air Facility during the Vietnam War.
 According to William Broyles Jr., the Marble Mountains contained a hospital for the Vietcong, probably within earshot of the American air field and Da Nang Beach (which bordered the air field on the side opposite the mountains).
 He describes the enemy as having been so "certain of our ignorance [...] that he had hidden his hospital in plain sight".